-As at 20 December 2019, Tianjin Hengqing is an indirect 60%-owned subsidiary of the Company, and the remaining 40% equity interests in Tianjin Hengqing is held by the Vendor.
+As at 20 December 2019, Tianjin Hengging is an indirect 60%-owned subsidiary of the Company, and the remaining 40% equity interests in Tianjin Hengqing is held by the Vendor.
 Therefore, the Vendor is a substantial shareholder of Tianjin Hengqing and a connected person of the Company at the subsidiary level under Chapter 20 of the GEM Listing Rules.
-As (i) the board of Directors has approved the Acquisition; and (ii) the independent non-executive Directors have confirmed that the terms of the Acquisition are fair and reasonable, the transaction is on normal commercial terms or better and in the interests of the Company and the Shareholders' approval requirements under Rule 20.99 of the GEM Listing Rules.
+As (i) the board of Directors has approved the Acquisition; and (ii) the independent non-executive Directors have confirmed that the terms of the Acquisition are fair and reasonable, the transaction is on normal commercial terms or better and in the interests of the Company and the Shareholders as a whole, the Acquisition is exempt from the circular, independent financial advice and independent shareholders' approval requirements under Rule 20.99 of the GEM Listing Rules.
 As the Vendor is a connected person to the Company, the issue of Consideration Shares of the Company to it will be subject to the announcement, reporting and shareholders' approval requirements unless otherwise exempted under Chapter 20 of the GEM Listing Rules.